yejun688/yejun688/README.md

 - 🌱 I’m currently learning computer vision
 - 💞️ I’m looking to collaborate on human pose estimation
 - 📫 How to reach me email:junye6008@gmail.com
+- @university    China Univeristy of Mining and Technology

 <!---
 yejun688/yejun688 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.